youngerfill/rabot/README.rst

   See also: 'logop', 'logopd'

-rabot_vars
+rabot-vars
 ----------
 ::

-  Usage: rabot_vars VARNAME
+  Usage: rabot-vars VARNAME

-  'rabot_vars' collects some configuration settings of 'rabot'.
+  'rabot-vars' collects some configuration settings of 'rabot'.

   It will output the value of the variable whose name is specified as a command-line argument.

-  These values can be overridden outside 'rabot_vars' by redefining the variable before calling this script.
+  These values can be overridden outside 'rabot-vars' by redefining the variable before calling this script.
 For example:

-      $ rabot_vars logDir
+      $ rabot-vars logDir
       MyNormalLogDir
       $ export logDir=MySpecialLogDir
-      $ rabot_vars logDir
+      $ rabot-vars logDir
       MySpecialLogDir

-  For a list of all variables defined by 'rabot_vars' and their values, see the source code of the script.
+  For a list of all variables defined by 'rabot-vars' and their values, see the source code of the script.

   If you are a first-time user of rabot, you probably might want to edit